johnyg127/TheAPI/README.md

 # GetCurrentWeather:
 print(theapi.wa_get_current_weather("New York"))
 ```
 # ❗ IMPORTANT!
-Make Sure To Add The API Key For Every API Which Requires One!
+Make Sure To Add An API Key For Every API Which You Use And Requires One!